graphql/graphql.github.io/src/content/faq/General.md

 ## How does versioning work in GraphQL?

 There’s nothing that will prevent a GraphQL service from being versioned like any other REST API.
-That said, GraphQL inherently avoids versioning.
+That said, GraphQL avoids versioning by design.
 Instead, GraphQL provides the tools to continually build and evolve your schema.
 For example, GraphQL only returns the data that’s explicitly requested.
-This means that you can add new features (and all of the associated types and fields) without creating a breaking change.
+This means that you can add new features (and all the associated types and fields) without creating a breaking change.

 You can read more about [how versioning works in GraphQL](/learn/best-practices/#versioning) in our Best Practices section.